LinkedIn just launched a dedicated community for B2B marketers called LinkedIn Collective. This excites me for many reasons but more on that later.

 All the searches included scraping headlines and the full body text of each article.

 This doesn’t mean that Adweek or AdAge don’t necessarily cover the B2B sector because I didn’t search for specific company names like IBM, Cisco, Snowflake, or others.
-But this tells me that B2B marketing, as an industry isn’t a relevant topic to these publications right now.
+But this tells me that B2B marketing, as an industry, isn’t relevant to these publications right now.

 Moving Beyond Creative Campaigns & Brand Building